-Over time, the voices grew more frightening, threatening to kill Brian and his family.
+Over time, the voices became more frightening, even threatening to kill Brian and his family.

-In telling Brian’s story, we can’t exclude the devastating impact of substances: cannabis, cocaine, amphetamines, alcohol, heroin, nicotine, caffeine, sleeping pills, LSD.
-Interesting – he wrote “California Girls” after his first acid trip.
+In telling Brian’s story, we can’t exclude the devastating impact of substances: cannabis, cocaine, amphetamines, alcohol, heroin, nicotine, caffeine, sleeping pills, and LSD.
+Interesting: he wrote “California Girls” after his first acid trip.

 When Brian was 31, his father died.
-In response, for two years he secluded himself in the chauffeur’s quarters of his estate – sleeping, using substances, exhibiting self-destructive behaviors, and overeating.
-Brian’s weight shot-up past 300 pounds.
+In response, he secluded himself in the chauffeur’s quarters of his estate for two years – sleeping, using substances, exhibiting self-destructive behaviors, and overeating.
+His weight shot up to 340 pounds.

-Brian’s condition continued its downward spiral and the same therapist was hired several years later.
-Again, the results were positive, but it seems the therapist had major boundary issues and an unquenchable thirst for money – to the tune of a $430,000 annual fee.
-Cutting to the chase, the therapist was not only fired, a restraining order from Brian was filed against him and he lost his license to practice psychology.
+Brian’s condition continued its downward spiral and the same psychologist was hired several years later.
+Again, the results were positive, but it seems the psychologist had major boundary issues and an unquenchable thirst for money – to the tune of a $430,000 annual fee.

 The featured image is Brian in the present.

 So back to the concert.
 It was a spiritual experience.
 Thanks to my brother’s generosity, I was seated very close to the stage.

 What a thrill to see Brian in person for the first time, and to feel the joy of the audience.

 Even though Brian uses meds, he still struggles.
 He hears terrible, derogatory voices throughout any given day, accompanied by intense fear – which triggers depression and high levels of stress.